 With all of the buzz about new and exciting ferry routes in the city, you can't forget about the good old Staten Island Ferry.
 Still the greatest free ride in New York City, this short but epic ferry trip across New York Harbor, connecting Lower Manhattan (from the Whitehall Ferry Terminal at 4 South Street) to the St. George neighborhood in Staten Island, is your quickest and cheapest way to see the Statue of Liberty from the water.

 The historic St. George area will have more reasons to stick around, too.
-In 2018, for instance, the world's largest Ferris wheel is expected to open here, and the Empire Outlets, NYC's first outlet mall, is also coming to St. George soon.
+In 2018, for instance, the world's largest Ferris wheel opened here, and the Empire Outlets, NYC's first outlet mall, is also coming to St. George soon.

 06 of 06